FiorenMas/Revanced-And-Revanced-Extended-Non-Root/README.md

 <details>
   <summary>Lite version</summary>

+**A lite version is a version with unnecessary things removed.
+For example, it might only have an English interface and remove unused screen DPI from split APKs**

 | [Stable version](https://github.com/ReVanced/revanced-patches/releases/latest)      | [Beta version](https://github.com/ReVanced/revanced-patches/releases)                 |
 | ----------------------------------------------------------------------------------  | ------------------------------------------------------------------------------------- |
 | [Arm64-v8a](../../releases/download/all/youtube-lite-arm64-v8a-revanced.apk)        | [Arm64-v8a](../../releases/download/all/youtube-lite-beta-arm64-v8a-revanced.apk)     |